An Overview of the Print Process

 This is also the time to make sure you have any important colors well defined in order to print exactly what you want.
 Because colors on monitors don’t always reflect the same color defined by your artwork program and printers if you have a specific color identified by a CMYK color formula or Pantone Solid Coated reference number we can match more specifically to what you want.

 2: Sending Your Art to Celina (Full Blog Post Here)

 Thankfully, getting your images to us is the easiest part of the entire process.
 Start by naming your file.
 As long as you put your name or your company’s name in there, we’ll be able to match it to your item order with no issues.
 Once named, you can send it with either of the two primary means of conveyance: email or website upload.

-Email is the easiest method if you image is relatively small.
+Email is the easiest method if your image is relatively small.
 Files no bigger than 10MB total can be sent to [email protected] along with any other details you would like to tell us about your order.

-If you images are a bit larger than that, you can use the secure artwork upload system on our website (here).
+If your images are a bit larger than that, you can use the secure artwork upload system on our website (here).
 Similar to email, you will simply drag your artwork to the prescribed area, can add any message you like, and send it on its way.

 3: Artwork Template Creation (Full Blog Post Here)

 With your artwork selected and the product picked out, they now need to be combined in order to create the file used to print the material.
 Each item that can be printed has a corresponding PDF template where the artwork can be placed and arranged.
 You’ll have to a make a choice: fill out the template yourself, or let the Celina artwork department handle the layout.